Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ## Contact

-The contact application control is supported in mobile applications only.

 ### Adding a Contact

+The contact adding operation is supported in mobile and wearable applications.
+Wearable applications support the `APP_CONTROL_DATA_PHONE` and `APP_CONTROL_DATA_NAME` keys only as extra input.

 To add a new contact, use the `APP_CONTROL_OPERATION_ADD` operation with the `application/vnd.tizen.contact` MIME type.
 To specify various contact details, refer to the extras defined below.